Planning Your Visit to the Sausalito Houseboats

 For some of the residents of the freewheeling boat community a wonderful way of life was lost because of the actions of a relative few.

-Some new “anchor outs” have returned to the Bay off Sausalito since the original “Houseboat Wars” ended, and with them some reports of violence on the Bay and conflicts with the Coast Guard, Sheriff, Sausalito Police and the Health Department have returned as well.
+Some new “anchor outs” have returned to the Bay off Sausalito since the original “Houseboat Wars” ended, and with them some reports of violence on the Bay and conflicts with the Coast Guard, Sheriff, Sausalito Police and the Health Department.